cloudentity/pyron/README.md

 |:-------------------|:---------------------------------------------------------------------------------------|
 | rewritePath        | path that Pyron calls target service at (optional, `pathPattern` used if this not set) |

-Client's call `GET /user/123` is proxied to target `GET /entities/user/123`
+Example: client's call `GET /user/123` is proxied to target `GET /entities/user/123`

 <a id="config-rewrite-method"></a>
 #### Rewrite method